gitrey/deployment-options-on-gcp/README.md

-# So You Vibe-Coded Your Idea and Want to Share It with the World?
+# So You've Built Your Idea and Want to Share It with the World?

 ---
 **The opinions expressed in this article are solely those of the author([Andrey Shakirov](https://www.linkedin.com/in/andrey-shakirov-000b4a5/)) and do not reflect the views of their employer.**